gamozolabs/flounder/README.md

 `download.py` implements a filter in Python to delete files which do not match a given criteria.
 Right now it's an example that has an RTF filter, but feel free to add whatever filter you dream of.

+# Cool features

+- It downloads things in parallel.
+- It cycles through market codes, allowing for getting non-local-locale input files, which is great for getting good unicode inputs, which usually helps stress localization code in target software

 # Example

 ```